AllenCompSci/OVERSTORY/README.md

 # Chris DeLaGarza
 ## Week 1
 Created the tilemap, the player, the enemies.
 Added health, xp, leveling, and enemy waves system.
 Added health bar for enemies that works.
 Added collision, and a way to spawn enemies around the edge of the map at a random location.
 Enemies can be killed.
 Enemies drop xp.
+## Week 2
+Added more items and weapons.
+Also added a health bar for the player, and a backpack that functions correctly, as well as hot bars for items that can be swapped out with items in the backpack.
+## Week 3
+Worked on projectiles more, added proper explosions and shuriken that shoots 3 projectiles each time.
+Also fixed memory leakage to a great extent.